riceissa/issarice.com/pages/index.md

 ...

 This is the website of Issa Rice.
+This site stores basic information about myself, but it is also a personal wiki of sorts.
 Below are some pages that may be of interest:

 - [About me](); [contact me](./about-me#contact)